8 min read

 18 min read

 Reputation management is the effort to influence what and how people think of a brand or person when viewed online.
-Put another way, character is who you are.
-Reputation is whom other people think you are, and today it's based mainly on what artificial intelligence systems portray about you rather than the first-person experience.
+Put another way, character is who you are reputation is whom other people think you are, and today reputation is based mainly on what artificial intelligence systems like Google portray about you rather than the first-person experience.

 7 min read